Welcome to the family! We congratulate you on your commitment to improving your fitness, your health, and your life.

 - LOG AND JOURNAL YOUR WORKOUTS.
 If you invest your time into what you are doing, log and track your workouts, and you will have much better success.
 To help you with this, register yourself on our blog and post your results.
 There is nothing better than being able to see your progress over time.

 - PARTICIPATE IN THE COMMUNITY EVENTS.
 We have a lot of different events and workshops every month to provide our members with a variety of fun and different things to learn and do.
 Take advantage of all the things that we offer and do as a group and you’ll find not only a great community but also good friends and family.
-While you are at it, Join our Facebook page (Larchmont or North).
+While you are at it, Join our Facebook page (North).

 As you start out, we suggest the following plan especially if you are not used to physical activity.